What is an email newsletter?

 91 percent of customers check their email every day, according to industry stats.

-8 Best Practices for Writing An Email Newsletter
+8 Email Communication Best Practices for Writing an Email Newsletter

-If it’s your first time writing an email newsletter, you’ll want to get grounded with some basic best practices for this content format before blasting off email newsletter sends.
-Your email newsletter strategy will depend on your industry, your business monetization model, and the types of content that you already have tied to your brand.
+If it’s your first time writing an email newsletter, you’ll want to get grounded with some basic email communication best practices for this content format before blasting off email newsletter sends.
+Your email newsletter content strategy will depend on your industry, your business monetization model, and the types of content that you already have tied to your brand.
+Let's look at what to include in a newsletter!

 1) Prompt Users to Subscribe